Monitoring the uptime of an application with Python, Nuxt.js and QuestDB

 and create a new table by running the following query:

-signals(url STRING, http_status INT, received TIMESTAMP, available BOOLEAN)
+CREATE TABLEsignals(url STRING, http_status INT, received TIMESTAMP, available BOOLEAN)timestamp(received);

 The query executes, and after refreshing the table list on the left, you can see the table we created.